 One of the most fun and unusual features of the Jewish Film Festival are the dinner and dessert receptions which follow the films.
 It’s a place to meet old friends, make new ones, snack on delicious treats, and in general just schmooze (Yiddish for relax and socialize).
 As part of the festival’s mission to serve and culturally enrich the greater Wilmington community, the festival has added educational daytime screenings of an age and theme- appropriate film for all New Hanover County 10th grade public school students, including transportation to Thalian Hall as an enhancement to their curriculum on the Holocaust.
 The festival inspires devotion among those who participate.
 Along with the many new people who have joined the expanding and thriving project, the original founders are still active and vital members.
 Bucky Stein had a high-profile role from the beginning, overseeing the selection of the films.
 Three years ago he turned that leadership over to newcomers Barry Salwen and Mimi Kessler, but Bucky remains active in film work, and is a generous donor to the festival.

 The past few years have included a dinner catered by Peño Mediterranean Grill along with the opening day feature film.
 The owner, Jamal Haddad, is of Lebanese and Palestinian descent.
 This cross-cultural relationship further enhances the Wilmington Jewish Film Festival’s mission of promoting cultural diversity through higher visibility in Wilmington.

-Visit the Wilmington Jewish Film Festival’s website at www.wilmingtonjff.org for more information, to purchase tickets or an All Festival Pass.
+Visit the Wilmington Jewish Film Festival’s website at www.wilmingtonjff.org for more information, to view films.